Would you like to share your views on your visit to the website and help us make improvements to our performance information?

 Corporate Human Resource (HR) Information

 Our Employment Statistics are submitted each quarter to the Scottish Government for inclusion in the national Staffing Watch figures, you can access both historic and latest data on the Scottish Government website.
-You can find information regarding our attendance statistics here and some additional information regarding some of our performance indicators here.
+You can find some additional information regarding some of our performance indicators here.

 We are committed to addressing inequalities faced by our staff, elected members and our customers.
 This is reaffirmed by our key principles to equality which are outlined in our Corporate Plan and detailed in our Equalities Mainstreaming Report and Equality Outcomes Progress Report 2015 document.